rsvp/fecon235/README.md

 * yi_quandl : Access free Quandl and government data with pandas.
 * yi_stocks : Get stock, mutual fund, and ETF quotes with pandas.

-For Jupyter notebooks and interactive sesssions, only one module **fecon235** needs to be imported; please consult https://git.io/fecon-intro for details.
+For Jupyter notebooks and interactive sessions, only one module **fecon235** needs to be imported; please consult https://git.io/fecon-intro for details.
 The commands are very easy to customize,